Stocksbridge High School: Today

 Stocksbridge High School consists of two blocks, north and south.
 The south block is a modern construction completed in 2014 and the north completely refurbished.
 At the same time of constructing a new block a sports hall was added to the site which also contains a dance studio.

 The school serves the local communities of Stocksbridge and Deepcar, but also has a tradition of children attending from the High Green and Chapeltown areas of the city; a bus service supports the attendance of these out of catchment pupils'.

 Academic performance

 The school was inspected in May 2022 by Ofsted, which gave a rating of Grade II 'Good' in all areas.
 This followed a trend of improvement in all performance measures since 2017.
 Up until this point the school had been rated as "requires improvement" since 2014.

 Curriculum

 The school follows the National Curriculum and offers the GCSE and vocational qualifications.
 The core subjects are English language and literature, mathematics and science, other subjects being art, music, sports, design and technology, and "other cultural pursuits" and civic responsibility.

-Pastoral care

-The school has non-teaching employees who support pupils' wellbeing.
-There is support for pupils with specialist educational needs and disability (SEND), a school council, and pupil volunteers as anti-bullying ambassadors under the Diana Award.